 HutchCC utilizes both internal and external instruments to assess student learning at the course, program, and institution levels.

 Each course at HutchCC uses a master syllabus that was approved by the department, Curriculum Committee, Representative Assembly, and Board of Trustees.
 Each syllabus states the measurable course outcomes and competencies that must occur during the teaching of the class.
 In addition to this, the syllabus also states the common assessment instruments the instructor must use when teaching the course.
-The listed assessment instruments are the minimum amount that are required to be used.
+The listed assessment instruments are the minimum amount that is required to be used.
 An instructor has the ability to use more instruments at his/her discretion.
 These master syllabi allow for consistency to take place across the institution regardless of the mode of delivery or the location.

 Instructors utilize evaluation tools to lead to the assessment of student learning; however, it is important not to confuse evaluation with assessment.
 Assessment focuses on learning, teaching, and outcomes through its process-oriented approach while evaluation focuses on grades with its being product-oriented.
 To assist with creating course assessment and evaluation tools, an instructor should use Blooms’ Taxonomy, which can greatly assist in creating a range of learning measurements that progresses into higher learning.
 This way, the course outcomes, and competencies can be introduced, reinforced, and mastered.
 Furthermore, Classroom Assessment Techniques can provide quick and simple ways to assess the student learning taking place.